KingJing1/kingjing1/README.md

 AI is the new printing press.
 My work is making sure it prints for
-everyone: tools people can install and trust, and long-form writing that makes Dario Amodei's essays and Anthropic's research legible to hundreds of thousands of readers.
+everyone: tools people can install and trust, and long-form writing that makes Anthropic's research legible to hundreds of thousands of readers.

 The best use of AI is not producing more noise.
 It is giving judgment,